Computing closed essential surfaces in 3-manifolds: Algorithms

 \subsection{Non-compact manifolds}

-We present the algorithm in two stages below.
-Algorithm~\ref{alg-incompressible} describes a subroutine to test whether a given \emph{separating} closed surface is incompressible.
-Algorithm~\ref{alg-large} is the main algorithm: it uses the results of Section~\ref{sec:closed} to identify candidate essential surfaces, and runs Algorithm~\ref{alg-incompressible} over each.
+We present the algorithm in two stages below. \Cref{alg-incompressible} describes a subroutine to test whether a given \emph{separating} closed surface is incompressible. \Cref{alg-large} is the main algorithm: it uses the results of \Cref{sec:closed} to identify candidate essential surfaces, and runs \Cref{alg-incompressible} over each.

 These algorithms contain a number of high-level and often intricate procedures, many of which are described in separate papers.
 For each algorithm, we discuss these procedures in further detail after presenting the overall algorithm structure.